Please note the following concerning PIR:

 Once Liberty is called everyone will have about 20 minutes for hugs and meeting up with their new Sailors and then EVERYONE will be asked to clear the Drill Hall.
 New Sailors who will be staying in GL for "A" School or training will return to their Ships and those who will be flying out to "A" School or training will be able to leave the Drill Hall with loved ones for Liberty in most cases.
 If there is an exception to this for your Sailor, your Sailor will let you know.
 Be sure that your new Sailor has provided you with the flight details BEFORE leaving for Liberty if s/he is flying out.

 If you are able to adopt a Sailor who is alone for the day, please do so.
 You will have to work with your recruit to find out if s/he has a shipmate who will be alone in order to set this up.
-Be sure to loan the new Sailor a cell phone so s/he will be able to talk to his/her loved ones and if you have an extra laptop, allowing him/her to have some computer time would be nice as well.
+Be sure to loan the new Sailor a cell phone or charger so s/he will be able to talk to his/her loved ones and if you have an extra laptop, allowing him/her to have some computer time would be nice as well.
 Also, don't forget to hug and congratulate a Sailor whose family couldn't show up.
 (One mom who was not able to attend PIR met another mom on N4M with a son in the same division as her son.
-She was able to send her son's cell phone and a few other things to the second mom ahead of PIR.
-The second mom was able to pass that on to him since the two Sailors were both staying at GL after PIR as well as adopting him for the weekend.)
+She was able to send a few things to the second mom ahead of PIR.
+The second mom was able to pass them on to him since the two Sailors were both staying at GL after PIR as well as adopting him for the weekend.)

 All new Sailors must have a Liberty Buddy during Liberty PIR weekend.
 That "Buddy" can be any adult (you, for instance, if you are an adult) or another Sailor.
-Remember that if you plan to send your Sailor back to the RTC or TSC on public transportation rather than accompanying him/her and make sure that there is at least one other Sailor also traveling with him/her.
+Remember that if you plan to send your Sailor back to RTC or TSC on public transportation rather than accompanying him/her and make sure that there is at least one other Sailor also traveling with him/her.

 The raising and lowering of the National Ensign, the American flag and organization flags is known as Colors.
-At the RTC and Naval Station Great Lakes this is at 0800 each morning and each evening is at sunset, so the time varies depending on the season.
+At RTC and Naval Station Great Lakes this is at 0800 each morning and each evening is at sunset, so the time varies depending on the season.
 All uniformed personnel not under cover must stand at attention and salute during colors; everyone else must also stop, face the direction of the flag or the music if the flag pole is not visible, and be respectful.
-Be aware that if you are on board the RTC or Naval Station Great Lakes or other military base at Colors that you must stop what you are doing and face the flag.
+Be aware that if you are on board RTC or Naval Station Great Lakes or other military base at Colors that you must stop what you are doing and face the flag.
 If you are in a vehicle, you will safely stop where you are.
 You may want to put on your emergency flashers and roll down a window slightly so that you can hear when the music ends.
 This may affect you PIR weekend.

-If your Sailor flies out to "A" School or training, s/he will have Liberty from about 10:30 am when Liberty is called following PIR until sometime in the evening (usually around 8 to 9 pm, but it could be earlier--s/he will know the time) and s/he will need to be back at the RTC about a half hour before Liberty expires to be certain to get back to the ship on time.
-Remember that many Sailors will be returning to the RTC and you must drop them off on the RTC, so you should allow extra time for long lines just as you did in the morning.
-Everyone in the car must have a ticket and proper ID to enter the RTC.
+If your Sailor flies out to "A" School or training, s/he will have Liberty from about 10:30 am when Liberty is called following PIR until sometime in the evening (usually around 8 to 9 pm, but it could be earlier--s/he will know the time) and s/he will need to be back at RTC about a half hour before Liberty expires to be certain to get back to the ship on time.
+Remember that many Sailors will be returning to RTC and you must drop them off on RTC, so you should allow extra time for long lines just as you did in the morning.
+Everyone in the car must have a ticket and proper ID to enter RTC.
 You can drop your Sailor off in the parking area near the Chapel.
-If your Sailor has watch at some point during the day, you will need to return him/her to the RTC in time to be back to the ship for it and then pick him/her up afterwards if there is still time remaining before Liberty expires.
+If your Sailor has watch at some point during the day, you will need to return him/her to RTC in time to be back to the ship for it and then pick him/her up afterwards if there is still time remaining before Liberty expires.

 Only your Sailor will know his/her flight arrangements for certain and even Sailors going to the same "A" School could be on different flights or fly from different airports depending on flight availability.
 Your Sailor will fly out of O’Hare International Airport (ORD), Midway International Airport (MDW), or Milwaukee County’s General Mitchell International Airport--MKE (rare, but it does happen at times).
-Once in a while flight availability issues cause a Sailor to fly out on Sunday instead of Saturday (This has happened at times for some flying to Pensacola due to the large number of Sailors flying to Pensacola.), but you wouldn't know this until PIR (or possibly when you get the "I'm a Sailor!" call if you get that on Wednesday or Thursday), so be flexible if you can.
-S/He will let you know what airport s/he will fly out of and when so you can meet him/her at the airport and spend time with him/her before his/her flight and give him/her his/her cell phone with charger, laptop or iPad and charger, a few snacks, and other things that will fit in his/her black backpack.
+Once in a while flight availability issues cause a Sailor to fly out on Sunday instead of Saturday (This has happened at times for some flying to Pensacola due to the large number of Sailors flying to Pensacola and a few times for Sailors flying to other locations.), but you wouldn't know this until PIR (or possibly when you get the "I'm a Sailor!" call if you get that on Wednesday or Thursday), so be flexible if you can.
+S/He will let you know what airport s/he will fly out of and when so you can meet him/her at the airport and spend time with him/her before his/her flight and give him/her his/her cell phone charger, laptop or iPad and charger, a few snacks, and other things that will fit in his/her black backpack.
 Favorite underwear are wanted by most since the guys are ready to be out of their "tighty whities" and the gals are ready to be out of their "Granny panties" by this time (they may also want their favorite bras).
 Your Sailor will not be able to wear civilian clothes except to sleep in for several weeks so send clothing later.
-Some also want cotton swabs (Q-Tips) since these are not permitted at the RTC.
-Take two or three quart sized ziplock baggies in case your Sailor has any liquids (such as shampoo) in his/her sea bag that will be checked.
+Some also want cotton swabs (Q-Tips) since these are not permitted at RTC.
+Take two or three quart sized ziplock baggies in case your Sailor has any liquids (such as shampoo) in his/her seabag that will be checked.
 This will help to prevent any messes.
-You can take a black backpack or a small black duffel bag and have your Sailor check it or his/her black backpack from the RTC and use the other one for a carry-on, but remember that your Sailor will need to be able to carry everything once s/he is at his/her destination so it is better to avoid an extra bag if possible since s/he will already be checking his/her sea bag and garment bag and would have to pay for any additional checked bags.
+You can take a black backpack or a small black duffel bag and have your Sailor check it or his/her black backpack from RTC and use the other one for a carry-on, but remember that your Sailor will need to be able to carry everything once s/he is at his/her destination so it is better to avoid an extra bag if possible since s/he will already be checking his/her seabag and garment bag and would have to pay for any additional checked bags.

-A large number of Sailors are taken to the airports at the same time in buses from the RTC that make the trip between the RTC and airports every few hours.
+A large number of Sailors are taken to the airports at the same time in buses from RTC that make the trip between RTC and airports every few hours.
 The Sailors know which bus they are to be on and can tell you that following PIR.
 Some may arrive as early as 1 am and some as late as 6 am regardless of when their flights are.
 Once the Sailors are at the airport, a USO representative will divide them into groups based on their destinations and give them instructions.
 Some flights will be within an hour or so of arrival and some could be late in the afternoon or evening, so some may be at the airport for a short time and some may be there for several hours.
 Some meet at the USO, while others choose another spot.
 Be sure your Sailor has a calling card so s/he can call you at the airport if you miss each other so you can meet up before the flight.
 Once your Sailor has his/her boarding pass, you can go with your Sailor or USO representative to the airline counter to get a courtesy/guest/gate pass (sometimes called a companion pass) so you can wait with him/her until his/her flight--you will need photo ID.
-Some airlines do not allow minors to accompany the Sailor to the Gate and others require ID for minors who will accompany the Sailor, similar to what would be accepted at the RTC, even though minors who are flying do not require ID, so be prepared for either situation.
+Some airlines do not allow minors to accompany the Sailor to the Gate and others require ID for minors who will accompany the Sailor, similar to what would be accepted at RTC, even though minors who are flying do not require ID, so be prepared for either situation.
 Also, be aware that the gate passes may be limited to immediate family members only in accordance with TSA regulations.
 A fiancée/fiancé is usually permitted to obtain a gate pass, but a girlfriend/boyfriend may be denied one.
 You may go through a different TSA checkpoint than your Sailor to get to the gate, so be sure you know the gate number.
 (We have been hearing that the new Sailors must provide the names of those who will be meeting them at the airport, but we do not know how that list is used.)
 Some Sailors are told they are not to leave the airport while waiting for their flight even if there are several hours before the flight and others have been allowed to leave the airport as long as they return no later than 2 hours before the flight (most plan to arrive back 2 1/2 hours before the flight to allow for any problems or for traffic), so check with those giving instructions at the airport and don't go through Security if your Sailor is able to leave until your Sailor has to be back for his/her flight.
 If your Sailor has several hours until his/her flight, s/he may not have to go to the gate for a while and may be able to leave his/her things at the USO and spend time with you within the airport or away from the airport; this is especially good to know if some in the party may not be able to obtain a gate pass.
 Remember to keep OPSEC and PERSEC in mind to help keep our Sailors safe and do not post arrival or departure times or specific flight details until after it has already happened and your Sailor and his/her shipmates are safely at their next destinations.

 Note: There may be times that you may not be able to get a gate pass to accompany your Sailor due to increased security or due to already long lines for passengers to go through the TSA Security Check, so plan to meet your Sailor at a place outside of the Security Checkpoint so that you can give your Sailor the things for his/her carry on.